BETSY

 Image

-Since my first tour to Mexico City and Michoacán in November 2003 I've introduced hundreds and hundreds of intrepid travelers to my Mexico.
+Since my first tour in November 2003 I've introduced hundreds and hundreds of intrepid travelers to my Mexico.

 We’ve enjoyed regional culinary experiences in humble huts, palatial homes, and cooking schools throughout the country; walked amongst crumbling ruins of ancient cities and visited villages filled with indigenous people whose cultures existed before the conquest; driven through mountains and valleys on dirt roads, cobblestones, and super highways.